isomerpages/moe-chuachukangpri/announcements/2025/_posts/2025-01-03-post-Change to School Uniform Purchasing Process.md

 <p>Starting from February 2025, school uniforms will no longer be available
 for purchase through the school bookshop.
-This change is due to the supplier’s broader business considerations that have affected our current sale arrangement with them.
-To ensure that uniform prices remain the same and accessible, we have made alternative arrangements on the mode of purchase.
+This change is due to the supplier’s broader business considerations that have affected our current sale arrangement with them.</p>
+<p>To ensure that uniform prices remain the same and accessible, we have
+made alternative arrangements on the mode of purchase.
 You now have three options to purchase uniforms.</p>
 <p>You can purchase:</p>
 <ul data-tight="true" class="tight">
 <li>